10 Things Employment has Taught me

 9. You are not going to be everyone’s friend.

 So don’t bother trying.
 Do your job, socialize when you feel it appropriate but remember that you don’t ‘live to work’, rather ‘you work to live’.
 What this means is that even though you are going to spend a great deal of time in the workplace in your life you are not required to be everyone's friend.
 Most of us do not work with our families or friends, some of us do but most don't.
-We like to make friends but remember at the end of the day your family is the most important thing and you should not risk that stability for workplace friendships that most likely will not survive an employment change.
+We like to make friends but remember at the end of the day your family is the most important thing and you should not risk that stability for a workplace that will cast you aside as soon as you are no longer profitable.
+In the end, how popular someone was never prevented a single layoff.

 Are you happy in what you do?